Construction of the Witten-Reshetikhin-Turaev TQFT from conformal field theory: Introduction

-Let us now outline our construction of the above mention isomorphism between the two theories.
-In \cite{AU1} we described how to reconstruct the rank one abelian theory first introduced by Kawamoto, Namikawa, Tsuchiya and Yamada in \cite{KNTY} from the the point of view of \cite{TUY} and \cite{Ue2}.
-In \cite{AU2} we described how one combines the work of Tsuchiya, Ueno and Yamada (\cite{TUY} and \cite{Ue2}) with \cite{AU1} to construct the vacua modular functor for each simple Lie algebra and a positive integer call the level.
-Let us here denote the theory we constructed for the the Lie algebra $\Lie{sl}(N)$ and level $K$ by $\Vdag_{N,K}$ (we briefly give the outline of this construction in section \ref{cha:Geometric construction}).
+Let us now outline our construction of the above mentioned isomorphism between the two theories.
+In \cite{AU1} we described how to reconstruct the rank one ghost theory first introduced by Kawamoto, Namikawa, Tsuchiya and Yamada in \cite{KNTY} from the the point of view of \cite{TUY} and \cite{Ue2}.
+In \cite{AU2} we described how one combines the work of Tsuchiya, Ueno and Yamada (\cite{TUY} and \cite{Ue2}) with \cite{AU1} to construct the vacua modular functor for each simple Lie algebra and a positive integer $K$ called the level.
+See also \cite{Ue4}.
+Let us here denote the theory we constructed for the Lie algebra $\Lie{sl}(N)$ and level $K$ by $\Vdag_{N,K}$.
 We recall that a modular functors is a functor from a certain category of extended labeled marked surfaces (see section \ref{AxiomsMF}) to the category of finite dimensional vector spaces.
 The functor is required to satisfy Walker's topological version \cite{Walker} of Segal's axioms for a modular functor \cite{Se} (see section \ref{AxiomsMF}).
 Note that we do not consider the duality axiom as part of the definition of a modular functor.
 We consider the duality axioms as extra data.
 For modular functors which satisfies the duality axiom, we say that it is a modular functor with duality.
 In \cite{Bl1} Blanchet constructed a modular tensor category which we will here denote $\hsu$ (see section \ref{cha:notes-part-one}).
 It is constructed using skein theory and one can build a modular functor and a TQFT from this category following either the method of \cite{BHMV2} or \cite{Tu}.
 We denote the resulting modular functor $\V_K^{SU(N)}$.
-It is easy to check that these two modular functors have the same label set.
-In this paper we explicitly construct an isomorphism between these to modular functors
+It is easy to check that the two modular functors $\Vdag_{N,K}$ and $\V_K^{SU(N)}$ have the same label set $\Gamma_{N,K}$.
+In this paper we explicitly construct an isomorphism between these to modular functors.

 \begin{theorem} There is an isomorphism of modular functors

 i.e. for each extended labeled marked surface $(\Sib, \lambda)$ we have an isomorphism of complex vector spaces

 which is compatible with all the structures of a modular functor. \end{theorem}